 Routine appointments with the doctor and dentist should, ideally, be made for after school.
 If you MUST schedule appointments during the school day it is most helpful for you to collect your child around their appointment times, so that the minimum amount of school is missed.
 In some circumstances, we may ask for evidence of the medical appointment for our records.

-The school holiday pattern is sent home in good time for parents to book

-    family holidays during school closures.
-A copy of the current holiday

-    pattern is available from the school office and is also outlined regularly

-    in the weekly newsletter; it is also available on the school’s website.
+The school holiday pattern is sent home in good time for parents to book family holidays during school closures.
+A copy of the current holiday pattern is available from the school office and is also outlined regularly in the weekly newsletter; it is also available on the school’s website.

-    Parents are not permitted family holidays in term time unless there are

-    exceptional circumstances.
-Parents must complete a “Holiday Request Form”

-    (available from the school office or on our website) and get permission from

-    the school before booking a holiday.
-Holiday requests are considered by a

-    panel (the dates of the panel are outlined in the weekly newsletter).
+Parents are not permitted family holidays in term time unless there are exceptional circumstances.
+Parents must complete a “Holiday Request Form” (available on our website) and get permission from the school before booking a holiday.
+Holiday requests are considered by a panel (the dates of the panel are outlined in the weekly newsletter).